davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 \\(\color{orange}P(B\|not~A)\\) is the probability that the coin would turn up heads 21/30 times given that the coin is fair.
 This was the probability of 21/30 given complete randomness, akin to a p-value.
 We had this at 0.0214.

-We multiply this by \\(\color{orangered}P(not~A)\\): The probability that the coin is not unfair, which in our case is .90, since 90% of the coins were fair.
+\\(\color{orangered}P(not~A)\\) is the probability that the coin is not unfair, which in our case is .90, since 90% of the coins were fair.
 Again, we'll pretend for the sake of this example that we knew the weighted/fair ratio.

 Plugging in the values, this is our result: